-Students must have a baccalaureate degree before enrolling in a master's degree program in counseling with an emphasis on child and adolescent counseling.
+For admission, applicants must have a baccalaureate degree in counseling with an emphasis in child and adolescent counseling and have appropriate Graduate Records Exam (GRE) scores.
+They also must submit academic transcripts, statements of interest and letters of recommendation.
 An educational or professional background in social work, psychology, education or health sciences is recommended.
-Incoming students must also submit GRE scores, transcripts, statements of interest and letters of recommendation.

 - Child counseling practices